matthewng/nacva/README.md

 	- Signup for an account

 Main
-	- Manage basic profile (player)
-	- Manage teams / club (manager)
+	- Navigate to different sections in the app

+Profile
+	- User information

 Club
 	- Update club information (manager)
-	- Add (manager) / remove team to club (manager)
+	- Register team to tournament (manager)
 	- Add / remove club (manager)

 Team
 	- Update team information (manager)
-	- Add / remove team to club (manager)
+	- Add / remove team (manager)
 	- Move players between teams (manager)

+Tournament
+	- dates and teams registered

 WORKFLOW:

-	*requirement: an account can only be part of one club *requirement: a team is created for each tournament
+	- requirement: an account can only be part of one club
+	- requirement: a team is created for each tournament

 	*acl: club managers approve / reject / remove players from club *acl: club managers create / delete teams